Ajmal-Ismail/reactnd-would-you-rather/README.md

-# Would You Rather Apo
+# Would You Rather App

 Udacity Nano Degree project.